artainmo/push_swap/README.md

 ## Final algorithm
 Base algorithm for small stack size:

-If a is ordered ra/rra until ideally sorted.
+* If a is ordered ra/rra until ideally sorted.
-If b is ordered rb/rrb until ideally sorted.
+* If b is ordered rb/rrb until ideally sorted.
-If s creates ideal order in a or b -> sa/sb
+* If s creates ideal order in a or b -> sa/sb

 Quicksort algorithm:

-Takes median of upper partition (intially whole stack a == partition 0).
+1. akes median of upper partition (intially whole stack a == partition 0).
 Moves values under median to stack b.
 Continues doing the median algorithm until 2 values are left or values left are sorted, each time the median algorithm is reused values are pushed to a higher partition in b.
-B takes median upper partition and moves values above or equal to median to stack a.
+1. B takes median upper partition and moves values above or equal to median to stack a.
 Continues doing this until b is empty, if two values are left it will sort them if necessary with s.
-A does the same thing pushing back to B who will push back to A, until A is all sorted.
+3. A does the same thing pushing back to B who will push back to A, until A is all sorted.